dvrpc/automated-deployments-api/README.md

 ## How to Use the API for Deployments

 1. Set up a webhook on the repository of the code to be deployed.
-  a. go to Settings of the repository in GitHub
+    1. go to Settings of the repository in GitHub
-  b. select Webhooks
+    2. select Webhooks
-  c. click on the button "Add Webhook"
+    3. click on the button "Add Webhook"
-  d.
-Fill out the form:
+    4. Fill out the form:
       - use "https://controller.cloud.dvrpc.org/api/ad" for the payload url
       - select "application/json" for the content type
       - add secret mentioned above (GITHUB_TOKEN env var)
       - for "which events would you like to trigger with this webook", chose "Let me select individual events", click the checkbox for "Pull requests" and **uncheck** the default of "Pushes".
     - click the "Add webhook" button at the button to activate it.
 2. In the code for this API (in src/main.rs), add the repo name/tag in the code and redeploy.
 (This is currently hard-coded, but probably shouldn't be.)